 By 2016, I had moved to Phoenix and into an Account Management role with Honeywell Aerospace, supporting aftermarket sales of both used-serviceable and new parts to major airlines in North America.
 My team received a request from an airline for a Honeywell part that had not been ordered for over 20 years.
 The airline needed the part quickly, but there was a problem in finding all the tooling fixtures necessary to produce the final assembly.
 The tooling supplier could only offer the fixture on a really long lead time.
 It seemed for every three steps forward, we took two steps back.

-Then I remembered Additive Manufacturing.
+Then I remembered Arcam.

 Perhaps there was a way to utilize this technology to our benefit?
 A quick intranet search led me to Don Godfrey, Engineering Fellow and AM guru at Honeywell Aerospace Phoenix.